 Real Housing Opportunity Or Rental Scam?

-Scammers often target young adults due to their short term housing needs and constant transitions as they attend college, move to start new careers, and begin families of their own.
-Many young adults have been victimized by rental scams while searching for housing online.
+Scammers often target young adults, families, and active duty military members due to their short term housing needs and constant transitions as they attend college, move to start new careers, begin families of their own, and transition to new military assignments.
+Many consumers have been victimized by rental scams while searching for housing online.

 Most often a scammer will post an advertisement for a property to rent at a great price with free internet sites such as Craigslist.
 The advertisements appear to be legitimate, often containing what appears to be property details along with a variety of photos to entice victims.